Geopointe Routing for Salesforce Mobile App

-Geopointe for Salesforce1 allows you to create, optimize, and save trips as routes.
+Geopointe in the Salesforce mobile app allows you to create, optimize, and save trips as routes.
 You can also access previously saved routes, and retrieve routes that have been shared with you.
-For information on working with routes in the browser, please go here.
+For information on working with routes in the browser, check out our main Geopointe Routing Tutorial.

-Start on the Salesforce1 Map page (Need help getting there?
-Click Here).
+Open Geopointe in the Salesforce mobile app by tapping the Map tab (Need help getting there?
+Click here).
 To begin, let's search for an address or a point of interest to be your first stop.
-When you tap your finger inside the search bar at the top of the map, your search options are exposed.
+When you tap inside the search bar at the top of the map, your search options are exposed.

 You can select either a Data Set or Search for an Address/Place.
 For my first stop I'm going to perform an Address search for Los Angeles International Airport (LAX).
 The search anticipates possible options for your convenience.